UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 # What to turn in

-You'll "turn this in" by committing your work to your fork of this starter project.
+You'll "turn this in" by committing your work to your GitHub Classroom copy of  the project.
 You should also submit the URL of your repository in whatever way indicated by your instructor.
 Remember to make sure you've completed each of the assigned tasks: